FlairGPT: Repurposing LLMs for Interior Designs: Evaluation

 We present the results of our method in \autoref{fig:results}, showcasing layouts generated from a variety of prompts.
 These range from traditional bedroom and living room designs to more specialized spaces, such as a sewing room, and stylized concepts like ``A small workroom for a wizard.'' \name also demonstrates its ability to meet specific client-driven functional and aesthetic requirements, such as ``A bedroom that is 5x5 for a young girl who likes to paint whilst looking out of her window'' or ``An office for a bestselling writer in New York who likes to write Fantasy books''.

-We compare our method against baseline approaches—LayoutGPT~\cite{layoutgpt} and Holodeck~\cite{holodeck}—in \autoref{fig:comparison}.
+We compare our method against baseline approaches—LayoutGPT~\cite{layoutgpt}, I-Design~\cite{idesign} and Holodeck~\cite{holodeck}—in \autoref{fig:comparison} .
 Our results demonstrate a closer alignment with the input prompt for stylized designs.
 For instance, in the prompt ``A bedroom for a vampire,'' the generated layout replaces the traditional bed with a coffin, showcasing \name's creative and context-aware object selection to match the thematic style of user prompts.
-Video results are available on the supplemental webpage.
+Video results are available on the \href{https://flairgpt.github.io/}{supplemental webpage}.
 Additionally, \name can generate multiple distinct layouts for the same input prompt, as seen in \autoref{fig:designDiversity}, offering versatility and a range of design options that cater to individual preferences and specific requirements.
+Please refer to our supplemental \href{https://flairgpt.github.io/}{webpage} for a thorough comparison against baseline methods on nine varied layouts.
+These results demonstrate \name's efficient and comprehensive use of the layout, outperforming baseline methods that either create clutter or leave excessive empty space.

-\paragraph*{User Study I.} In this study, we asked users to compare \name against three methods: the first two approaches are computational (LayoutGPT~\cite{layoutgpt} and ATISS~\cite{ATISS}), the third one being novice human designers.
+\paragraph*{User Study I.} In this study, we asked users to compare \name against five methods: the first four approaches are computational (LayoutGPT~\cite{layoutgpt}, ATISS~\cite{ATISS}, Holodeck~\cite{holodeck}, and iDesign~\cite{idesign}), the fifth one being novice human designers.
 We were unable to run ATISS directly as the model weights are not publicly available, so we used the results reported in their paper instead.

 To compare our method against novice human designers, we recruited 5 participants to design 2 layouts each.
 Each participant was provided with two blank floorplans containing windows and doors positioned identically to those in our method (see supplemental for details).
 They had 15 minutes per floorplan to draw bounding boxes for each object in the room (along with forward direction), without guidance on object sizing.
-From these designs, we selected 4 layouts (2 for each prompt) and reconstructed them in Blender using the same objects as our method.
+Participants had control over object selection, size, orientation, and placement, but not style.
+From these designs, we selected 4 layouts (2 for each prompt) and reconstructed them in Blender using the same assets as our method.
 If a participant included objects that were not present in our room inventory, we selected assets that matched the specified style.